 Di Ciaula, Towards 5G communication systems: Are there health implications?, Int J Hyg Environ Health.
 2018 Feb 2.

 - “Preliminary observations showed that MMW increase skin temperature, alter gene expression, promote cellular proliferation and synthesis of proteins linked with oxidative stress, inflammatory and metabolic processes, could generate ocular damages, affect neuro-muscular dynamics.”

 - “Further studies are needed to better and independently explore the health effects of RF-EMF in general and of MMW in particular.
 However, available findings seem sufficient to demonstrate the existence of biomedical effects, to invoke the precautionary principle, to define exposed subjects as potentially vulnerable and to revise existing limits.

 Nasim I, Kim S. Human Exposure to RF Fields in 5G Downlink.
 Submitted on 10 Nov 2017 to IEEE International Communications Conference.

-- Our results show that 5G downlink RF fields generate significantly higher power density (PD) and specific absorption rate (SAR) than a current cellular system.
-This paper also shows that SAR should also be taken into account for determining human RF exposure in the mmW downlink.
+- In this paper, we present human RF exposure levels in downlink of a Fifth Generation Wireless Systems (5G).
+Our results show that 5G downlink RF fields generate significantly higher power density (PD) and specific absorption rate (SAR) than a current cellular system.
+This paper also shows that SAR should also be taken into account for determining human RF exposure in the mmW downlink.”